 ECR in Passport Application Form – What to select ?

 You will come across this question : “Are you eligible for Non-ECR Category?”, when you are filling out Indian passport application form.
-As described above, if you have NOT passed 10th class/grade ( Matriculation or high school pass certificate) and do not satisfy any of the above listed Non-ECR category criteria, then you would need to select YES.
+As described above, if you have NOT passed 10th class/grade ( Matriculation or high school pass certificate) and do not satisfy any of the above listed Non-ECR category criteria, then you would need to select NO.

 How would I know, if my passport is ECR or Non-ECR ?

 If your passport falls under ECR category, your passport will have it listed clearly with either a stamp/ notation or full text “EMIGRATION CHECK REQUIRED”.
 For passport before Jan 2007, it used to be a stamp, for latest passports you will find the text written/endorsement in the address page of the passport.

 Usually for passports issued after Jan 2007, if you do not find any endorsement / printed text / notation in the passport that says “EMIGRATION CHECK REQUIRED” or then your passport falls under Non-ECR category.
 The practice of putting Non-ECR (previously ECNR) stamp has been discontinued and you only see Text notation in passport.

 How does ECR Passport Look like – ECR Endorsement / Notation Sample ?